andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/react-native/solving-react-natives-no-bundle-url-present-error.md

 Alternatively, you could open Finder, navigate to `YOUR_PROJECT/ios` and delete the `build` folder.
 Then run `react-native run-ios` again.

-I&#8217;m not sure what causes this (that bothers me), but but at least I&#8217;ve found something to get me going again.
+I'm not sure what causes this (that bothers me), but but at least I've found something to get me going again.

 <a name="share" class="jump-target"></a>